Skip to content

 • Each ancestry is processed independently first

-• Overlapping loci across ancestries can be merged into unified regions
+• Overlapping loci across ancestries are merged into unified regions

 • The most significant lead SNP across all ancestries is selected for merged loci